michael-chung-mc/javascript__jest/README.md

 </details>

 ## About
-The Odin Project Jest Assignment && IBM Test-driven development course
+The Odin Project Jest Assignment
+IBM Test-Driven Development Kata

 ### What